 Spend a summer learning about how game-changing science, engineering, and technology are applied to reduce the dynamic threats of nuclear nonproliferation.

-85% of of the summer program is a Research Internship onsite at LANL: Students will spend the majority of their time working either individually or in small teams with a LANL staff member on a research project that has a strong connection to nuclear security science and nonproliferation.
+85% of the summer program is a Research Internship onsite at LANL: Students will spend the majority of their time working either individually or in small teams with a LANL or SNL staff member on a research project that has a strong connection to nuclear security science and nonproliferation.

 Examples of past research projects:

-- Isotopic Ratios of Samarium by Thermal Ionization Mass Spectrometry (TIMS) for Nuclear Forensic Application
+- Isotopic ratios of samarium by Thermal Ionization Mass Spectrometry (TIMS) for nuclear forensic applications

 - Material studies using transmission electron microscopy, discrete dislocation dynamics, and micromechanical testing

-- MCNP Simulation of Uranium Neutron Coincidence Collar
+- MCNP simulation of a Uranium Neutron Coincidence Collar

 - How fission impacts the final abundance pattern of the r-process